We are a very focused accounting firm – working exclusively with internationally operating clients or clients with international issues.

 When we set up a company or other entity for a client are almost always asked to attend to all necessary (regular) registrations as well as the setting up of a bank account, obtaining credit cards, etc. Often we also assist with obtaining merchant facilities for the company in order to receive credit card payments.

-Apart from our expertise in establishing new entities we are also very experienced in the field of liquidations and winding up.
+Apart from our expertise in establishing new entities we are also very experienced in the field of solvent liquidations and winding up or (deregistration).
 We regularly assist in this in cases where the entity is solvent and a registered liquidator is not legally required to be involved.

 - Pty Ltd